 If any command doesn’t exist as a builtin, function nor alias, then murex will default to forking out to any command with this name (subject to an absolute path or the order of precedence in

 $PATH).
 Any forked process will show up in both the operating systems process viewer (eg

 fid-list.
 However inside

 fid-list you will notice that all external processes are listed as

 exec with the process name as part of

-exec's parameters.
-That is because that is literally how murex handles any programs that aren't native to murex.
+exec is handler for programs that aren’t native to murex.

 bexists: Check which builtins exist